WhaleOTE/Steam-Status-Tracker/README.md

 - You are limited to one hundred thousand (100,000) calls to the Steam Web API per day.

 ## Disclaimer
 This script is for educational and demononstration purposes.
 Use at your own discretion.
-Track any unprivated Steam account's activity.
-Disable Steam from auto startup to protect your privacy.